 2.6.
 Exemption regarding OBD emission verification tests (test type VIII)

-At the request of the manufacturer and based on a technical justification to the satisfaction of the approval authority, certain OBD monitors listed in Table 1 may be exempted from test type VIII emission verification tests referred to in Annex 6 under the condition that the manufacturer can demonstrate to the approval authority that:
+At the request of the manufacturer and based on a technical justification to the satisfaction of the approval authority, certain OBD monitors listed in Table A2/1 of Annex 2 may be exempted from test type VIII emission verification tests referred to in Annex 6 under the condition that the manufacturer can demonstrate to the approval authority that:

 2.6.1.
-The malfunction indicator fitted to the vehicle is activated when the malfunction listed in Table 1 occurs:
+The malfunction indicator fitted to the vehicle is activated when the malfunction listed in Table A2/1 of Annex 2 occurs:

 2.6.1.1.
 During the same key cycle and;